 An Electrical Installation Condition Report (EICR) is a detailed inspection that assesses the safety and condition of a property’s electrical system.

-EICRs are especially important for landlords, as UK regulations require rental properties to meet specific electrical safety standards.
+EICRs are particularly important for landlords, as UK regulations require rental properties to meet specific electrical safety standards.

 During an EICR inspection, electricians check: